 “The Menu” has a simple concept and very few surprises.
 However, the movie has a crackling intensity to it, punctuated by moments of dark comedy, because of the snappy dialogue and the cast members’ always-watchable performances.
 The obnoxiously pompous conversations between Lillian and Ted are some of the comedic highlights of the movie.

 Chau’s portrayal of dour Elsa also has its funny moments because of her cynical insults and the ways she passively-aggressively gets revenge on customers she thinks are getting out of line.
-The “tech bros” repeatedly request bread for their table, but their requests are refused, so the “tech bros” complain about it to Elsa.
-Bryce impatiently asks her: “Don’t you know who we are?”
-Elsa then says quietly in Soren’s ear: “You’ll eat less than you desire and more than you deserve.”
+The “tech bros” repeatedly request bread for their table, but their requests are refused by Elsa, so the “tech bros” react by trying to use their connection to Hawthorn owner Doug Varick as clout.
+Bryce impatiently asks her: “You know who we are, right?”
+Elsa calmly says that she knows who they are, but they still won’t be served any bread.
+She then says quietly in Soren’s ear: “You’ll eat less than you desire and more than you deserve.”

 The menu items look decorative when served as they’re masterpieces, but they are often examples of theater of the absurd, such as a second-course serving that consists of a “breadless bread plate.”
 Chef Slowik haughtily explains, “Bread is for the common man.
 You are not the common man.”
 The dinner guests look like they don’t want to think that some of what they’re being served is a joke—and the joke’s on them.